dunhampa/hugo_AgainstTheGiants/content/chapters/Chapter_4/Part7Party/index.md

 The underdark settlement bustled with muted energy, shadows dancing along the jagged walls of the cavern.
 This neutral ground, alive with whispered negotiations and cautious glances, hosted travelers of all kinds.
 Zilrath spoke with Czolg, whose curiosity about local customs sparked a discussion.

 “This is a place of trading,” Zilrath explained, her voice smooth and low.
-“Whether drow, duergar, hobgoblin, or kuo-toa, all who pass here honor Asperdes.
+“Whether drow, duergar, hobgoblin, bugbear, the trogs, all who pass here honor Asperdes.
 This is neutral ground, a delicate balance none of us want to disrupt.
 No one dares awaken the hive.
 No one wants to relive the past.”

 Czolg’s brow furrowed.
 “What happened in the past?”